digidotcom/xbee-micropython/samples/bluetooth/gattc_read_write/README.md

 Run
 ---

-The example will need to be configured, Enter the BLE address of the Thunderboard React board.
-The sample will make a connection to the Thunderboard and discover its temperature and IO characteristics.
+The example needs to be configured.
+Enter the BLE address of the Thunderboard React.
+The sample makes a connection to the Thunderboard and discover its temperature and IO characteristics.
-Using these characteristics, the sample will read the temperature and toggle the LEDs on the Thunderboard on and off.
+Using these characteristics, the sample reads the temperature and toggle the LEDs on the Thunderboard on and off.
-After, compile and launch the application.
+After configuration, compile and launch the application.
 The sample starts out printing the remote BLE address:
 `Attempting connection to: xx:xx:xx:xx:xx:xx`
 Once the connection is made a `connected` message will be printed followed by